yhabib/fcc_voting_app/README.md

 # FCC - Voting App
+As a characteristic this app is being implement with no js client code.
+The idea here is to focus all the logic of the App in the backend, this is done this way for future comparisions between approaches.

 ## User Stories:
 * As an authenticated user, I can keep my polls and come back later to access them.